ewolff/microservice-dapr/HOW-TO-RUN.md

 * Start the shipping microservices with the circuit breaker enabled:
   `./shipping-circuit-breaker.sh`
+* Make sure the Postgres database runs (see above).
+* The shipping microservices will now run without the order microservices.
+This will lead to each call to order failing.
-* Create some load ` ./load.sh "-X POST http://localhost:8083/poll"`
+* Create some load `./load.sh "-X POST http://localhost:8083/poll"`
-* Note how the circuit breaker will be in half-open state after some time during the next polling and then again in open state.
+* Note how the circuit breaker will be in half-open state after some time during the next polling and then again in open state because order is not available.
 You will find the output in the terminal window for the shipping microservice.
 * Run the order microservice: `dapr run -f dapr-order.yaml`
-* Now the circuit break should change from half-open to close now.
+* Now the circuit break should change from half-open to close now because order is available now.

 ## Resilience: Retry